fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppStartMenuProgram.md

 ```

 ## DESCRIPTION
-The **Get-AzureRemoteAppStartMenuProgram** cmdlet lists the Start Menu programs in the template image that an azure_2 RemoteApp collection uses.
+The **Get-AzureRemoteAppStartMenuProgram** cmdlet lists the Start Menu programs in the template image that an Azure RemoteApp collection uses.

 ## EXAMPLES